Review: Disneyland Paris, France

-There are shows including Mickey’s Magic Show, a stage show featuring performances from many wonderful Disney films including The Lion King and Frozen, and my children particularly loved being able to explore Sleeping Beauty’s Castle and the cave network on Adventure Isle.
+There are shows including Mickey’ and the Magician, a stage show featuring performances from many wonderful Disney films including The Lion King and Beauty and the Beast, and my children particularly loved being able to explore Sleeping Beauty’s Castle and the cave network on Adventure Isle.

 There are tons of rides, for all ages, so even though we were there for five days we always felt like there was more to explore.

 What sort of families would enjoy a holiday here?

 Ultimately, Disneyland Paris is a theme park, so a trip here is more suited to families who enjoy that sort of break, rather than a nature-based, outdoorsy holiday.

 Disneyland Paris is an amazing place for all.
 In the Disneyland Park there is the immediate wow factor of seeing the Sleeping Beauty Castle – my boys were so excited when they saw that.
 The extent of theming in the park is just wonderful – Frontierland, for example, is set up to transport you to the Wild West.